getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 Note that in environments where you do not have multiple execution contexts (e.g. Browser JS), there is basically only a single isolation scope that is fundamentally the same as the global scope.
 In these environments, global & isolation scope can be used completely interchangeably.
 However, for consistency we still have these concepts everywhere - but users do not need to care about them, and we can reflect this in the SDK specific documentation.

+The isolation scope always inherits from the previously active isolation scope.

 ### How does the isolation scope differ from the current scope?

 If you are unsure why this exists, here an example: